arctic-cheetah/COMP3331/lab05/Lab5.md

 ### 2.2) Why does the throughput for flow tcp1 fluctuate between a time span of 0.5 sec to 2 sec?

 The throughput fluctuates because tcp1 is in the slow start stage.

+## Exercise 3

+### 3.1) Which nodes communicate with which other nodes?
+Which route do the packets follow?
+Does it change over time?

+node0 sends packets to node5 and node2 sends packets to node5

+The packets follow respectively from: node0 -> node1 -> node4 -> node5
+node2 -> node3 -> node5

+It does not change over time

+### 3.2) What happens at time 1.0 and time 1.2?
+Does the route between the communicating nodes change as a result?

+Between time 1.0 to 1.2, the link between node1 to node4 is down.
+The packet following route node0 to node5 cannot reach node 5 and the packet terminates at node1.
+The route between node0 to node5 does not change as it is using a static routing protocol.

+### 3.3) Did you observe additional traffic compared to Step 3 above?
+How does the network react to the changes that take place at time 1.0 and time 1.2 now?

+Between time 1.0 to 1.2, the link between node1 to node4 is down.
+But now the communication between node0 to node5 follows the route:

+n0 -> n1 -> n2 -> n3 -> n5

+Packets now follow the above route.

+After 1.2 seconds, communication between node0 to node5 follows the route :

+node0 -> node1 -> node4 -> node5

+### 3.4) How does this change affect the routing?
+Explain why

+Making the cost of the link higher (3) in the link between node1 -> node4 causes the communication between node0 to node5 to follow the route: n0 -> n1 -> n2 -> n3 -> n5

+This is because the cost to follow route:

+n0 -> n1 -> n2 -> n3 -> n5

+Is actually lower than the cost of the route: node0 -> node1 -> node4 -> node5

+### 3.5) Describe what happens and deduce the effect of the line you just uncommented

+THe communication between node2 to node5 can take either routes:

+(a) n2 -> n1 -> n4 -> n5
+(b) n2 -> n3 -> n5

+This occurs because the cost between the routes a and route b are actually the same.
+(They both have a total cost of 4).
+By uncommenting `Node set multiPath_ 1` this actually makes the packet take either route (a) or route(b).